Welcome to the Como Woodland Outdoor Classroom's Advisory Committee site

 NATURE SURVEY WALK SERIES – documenting species in Como Woodland

 This was a series of six survey walks for the 2019 season.
 Weather was not always cooperating, but many new people were introduced to the CWOC and contributed to our overall project survey.
-Over 100 species were recorded, and those results will be posted soon on this website.
+Over 100 species were recorded, and those results will be posted under in this website under: Tools for Educators/Environmental Ed Resources.
 Thank you to all the volunteer leaders and participants.

 Our sixth and final walk, Dragonflies, was held on August 10.
 Britt Forsberg, Minnesota Bee Atlas Coordinator with the University of Minnesota Extension and longtime Como Woodland Advisor, returned to lead the event with help from the Minnesota Dragonfly Society, and their goal is " . . . to get people excited about these charismatic little predators while contributing to the actual science of dragonflies and damselflies in Minnesota."